DashInvests/dashinthenews/README.md

 # Ideas for use of data:

-* Programmaitcally Analyse which financial or public personality was first in recognizing Dash's unique feature set in relation to world geopolitical events.
+* Programmatically Analyse which financial or public personality was first in recognizing Dash's unique feature set in relation to world geopolitical events.
 The need for Digital Cash.